In Ukraine war, a race to acquire smarter, deadlier drones

 Russia has lost about 50 of its most plentiful model of drone, the Orlan-10, but apparently has dozens or scores more, Bendett said.

-A new report from Britain’s RUSI think tank puts the current lifespan of a Ukrainian drone at roughly a week.
+A new report from Britain’s RUSI think tank puts the current average lifespan of a Ukrainian drone at roughly a week.
 Russian electronic warfare units are “imposing significant limitations on Ukrainian reconnaissance in depth” — and Ukraine desperately needs radar-seeking killer drones that can destroy them.

 As it stands, Russian forces are “generally able to bring accurate artillery fire down on (Ukrainian) targets three to five minutes” after a reconnaissance drone has identified them.